John S. Grinalds: Military career

-Serving with the Department of Defense Systems Analysis Office during the late 1960s, Grinalds became a manpower planning analyst—a field in which he developed an expertise used throughout his military service.
+Serving with the Department of Defense Systems Analysis Office during the late 1960s, Grinalds became a workforce planning analyst—a field in which he developed an expertise used throughout his military service.
 Grinalds has served abroad in the Mediterranean region, the Panama Canal Zone, Japan, Belgium, and for two tours of duty in Vietnam.
 During one of those tours, he was awarded a Silver Star for heroism in combat.
 In 1978, he was promoted to lieutenant colonel and became a battalion commander in the Second Marine Division.
 Oliver North, then a major, served as his operations officer.

 From 1982 to 1985, he served as special assistant to the Supreme Allied Commander, Europe, working in delicate negotiations between NATO and the French military.
 Because of his outstanding service there, French President François Mitterrand inducted him into the Légion d'honneur, a rare honor for an American colonel.

 In 1986, Grinalds received the rank of brigadier general before beginning an assignment serving the Chairman of the Joint Chiefs of Staff.
 He was later promoted to major general and, in 1989, became the commanding general of the Marine Corps Recruit Depot in San Diego, California, a position he held until his retirement in 1991.

 Education career

 Grinalds then entered the field of education, becoming the seventh headmaster of Woodberry Forest School, a boys' preparatory school.
 He served there until coming to The Citadel in 1997.

 Grinalds has also served on the Senior Board of Directors of the Brasenose College Charitable Foundation and the Executive Board of the Coastal Carolina Council, Boy Scouts of America.
 He has been a trustee of Porter-Gaud School in Charleston, Hampden-Sydney College and the Madeira School, both in Virginia.
 He has served on the Virginia and South Carolina state selection committees for the Rhodes Scholarship Trust.

-He currently heads The Grinalds Group which provides advice and consulting services to educational institutions.
+He currently heads The Grinalds Group, providing advice and consulting services to educational institutions.